NOW ON DVD & BLU-RAY

 In 1946, Bikel entered London’s Royal Academy of Dramatic Art from which he graduated with honors two years later.
 It was also at this time that he began to develop a serious interest in the guitar and folk music.

-Bikel’s versatility is demonstrated by his wide range of roles, which include a Chinese crook, Scottish police officer, American university dean, Russian submarine skipper, Czech MVD officer, Jewish refugee, Greek peanut vendor, Hindu doctor, Austrian nobleman, and Hungarian linguist, among others.
+Bikel’s versatility is reflected in the wide diversity of his roles, which include a Chinese crook, Scottish police officer, American university dean, Russian submarine skipper, Czech MVD officer, Jewish refugee, Greek peanut vendor, Hindu doctor, Austrian nobleman, and Hungarian linguist, among others.

-A multi-faceted entertainer, Bikel often performed 50 to 60 concerts a year throughout the United States and abroad, performing alone or with symphony orchestras.
-He has recorded 20 albums, including cast albums of The Sound of Music and The King and I, music for children, and an album of Soviet Jewish freedom songs smuggled out of the USSR.
-He has also appeared in opera productions at the Philadelphia, Cleveland, Los Angeles, and Yale opera companies.
+A multi-faceted entertainer, Bikel performed 50 to 60 concerts a year throughout the United States and abroad.
+He recorded 20 albums, including cast albums of The Sound of Music and The King and I, music for children, and an album of Soviet Jewish freedom songs smuggled out of the USSR.
+He also appeared in opera productions at the Philadelphia, Cleveland, Los Angeles, and Yale opera companies.

-As an author and raconteur, Bikel wrote and starred in NBC-TV’s The Eternal Light, for CBS-TV’s Look Up and Live, and ABC-TV’s Directions.
+An author and raconteur, Bikel wrote and starred in NBC-TV’s The Eternal Light, CBS-TV’s Look Up and Live, and ABC-TV’s Directions.
 His 90-minute television special One Night Stand and his weekly radio program At Home With Theodore Bikel enjoyed national syndication.
-The author of Folksongs and Footnotes, Bikel is a frequent contributor to various journals and publications.
-His autobiography entitled Theo was re-released in 2002 by University of Wisconsin Press.
+The author of Folksongs and Footnotes, Bikel was a frequent contributor to various journals and publications.
+His autobiography entitled Theo was re-released in 2002.

 Active for many years in the civil rights movement, Bikel was an elected delegate to the 1968 Democratic Convention in Chicago.
 He formerly held the position of Senior Vice President of the American Jewish Congress.
 He served as President of the Actors' Equity Association (1973-82), as a Vice President of the International Federation of Actors (FIA), (1981-1991), as a Board Member of Amnesty International (USA), and, by Presidential appointment, as a member of the National Council on the Arts (1977-82).

-Now 90 years old, Bikel is the current President of the Associated Actors and Artistes of America (4As).
-In a recent article about the 4A union, Nick Wyman, president of Actors’ Equity expressed his admiration for Bikel, “Theo Bikel is a mensch, a tireless force for good, having served his fellow actors as union leader for more than 20 years and lending his voice to significant issues of the day.
+Bikel served as President of the Associated Actors and Artistes of America (4As).
+In an article about the 4A union, Nick Wyman, president of Actors’ Equity expressed his admiration for Bikel, “Theo Bikel is a mensch, a tireless force for good, having served his fellow actors as union leader for more than 20 years and lending his voice to significant issues of the day.
 He has had a remarkable, multi-faceted career and there are very few who loved their union more, fought as passionately for what mattered, or honored their craft as much as Theo.”
 (Deadline, Apr.
 2014)

-About the Producers John Lollos & Marsha Lebby
+About the Filmmakers John Lollos & Marsha Lebby

 John Lollos & Marsha Lebby are uniquely suited to this project as their extensive writing and producing credits reflect a wide-ranging creativity.
 Translating theater to television is a special talent of Lollos, who received an Emmy nomination for his re-imagination of the landmark musical theater event, The Cradle Will Rock for television.
 In addition, Lollos adapted and produced G.B.
 Shaw’s Candida for television with Olympia Dukakis’ Whole Theater Company.
 Lebby is a current contributor to both A&E Television and the History Channel.
 As a team, they recently wrote and produced for PBS A Jewish Spirit Sings-- a music-based documentary about the power of music in Jewish life featuring some of the greatest Jewish singers in the world today.
 Their Broadway comedy Mr. Goldwyn was produced by David Brown and starred Alan King as movie mogul Samuel Goldwyn.
 The team each won Ace Awards for The Dr. Ruth Show for their work producing and writing over 500 episodes.